Who We Are

 Research at AOML

 The Meridional Overturning Circulation (MOC) plays an important role in global heat and salinity budgets and is also believed to be linked with climate parameters such as rainfall and surface air temperatures in the northern hemisphere.
 There is also increasing evidence the South Atlantic plays a crucial role in the MOC’s variability.
 However, compared to the North Atlantic Ocean the South Atlantic is poorly sampled.
-To better understand the variability of the upper branch of the Meridional Overturning Circulation in the South Atlantic, a three-dimensional absolute velocity product has been constructed using sea surface height measurements from satellite altimetry, observations from Argo floats, and wind fields.
+To better understand the variability of the upper branch of the MOC in the South Atlantic, a three-dimensional absolute velocity product has been constructed using sea surface height measurements from satellite altimetry, observations from Argo floats, and wind fields.
 These velocity fields, along with hydrographic profiles, are then used to estimate meridional volume and heat transport at several latitudes in the South Atlantic.
 To study the meridional coherence of the Meridional Overturning Circulation in more detail, three-dimensional velocity fields are also derived for the North Atlantic following the same approach as in the South Atlantic.
 These velocity fields are used to estimate the meridional volume and heat transports at several latitudes in the subtropical North Atlantic.